Wikifab/GoogleAnalyticsPageViews/Doc/README.md

 ## Installation
 Firstly, the extension "SortedByPageView" depends of the "GoogleAnalyticsMetrics" extension, without it you can't use "GoogleAnalyticsPageViews".

+As it depends on "GoogleAnanlyticsMetrics" you also need to put your own settings on your localSettings.php file.

+	$wgGoogleAnalyticsMetricsAllowed ='*'; // the "*" allow all metrics
+	$wgGoogleAnalyticsMetricsServiceAccountPath ='Your/Path/To/YourJsonFileName.json';
+	$wgGoogleAnalyticsMetricsEmail='your client_email in your json file';
+	$wgGoogleAnalyticsMetricsViewID = 'This is your account's id you can find directly on Google Analytics in your settings.';
+	$wgGoogleAnalyticsMetricsDevelopersKey = 'your private Key in your json file';
+	$wgGoogleAnanlyticsMetricsAppName = 'The name of you application';

+	// Load the Google API PHP Client Library. require_once __DIR__ . '/vendor/autoload.php';

 Download and extract the extension file inside your "extension" repository.
 The extension's repository must be called :"GoogleAnalyticsPageViews".

 Once you load the extension, at the end of your LocalSettings.php file add the following line :